meltyourface/blank/posts/League-with-the-Devil/Forming-Pacts-with-Infernal-Powers-A-Western-Esoteric-Journey/index.md

 In Western esoteric traditions, such preparation often includes rigorous study and contemplation of occult texts, meditation, fasting, and other disciplines intended to purify the initiate's intentions and desires.
 Symbolically, this stage is akin to the alchemical process of "nigredo," wherein base metals undergo a process of dissolution and purification before new forms can emerge.

-Consequences and benefits: The main consequence of inadequate preparation is the inability to establish a strong connection with the infernal realms or the potential for attracting malevolent entities or energies that could harm the initiate.
+**Consequences and benefits**: The main consequence of inadequate preparation is the inability to establish a strong connection with the infernal realms or the potential for attracting malevolent entities or energies that could harm the initiate.
 The benefits, on the other hand, include a strong foundation for further occult practices, self-discovery, the harnessing of personal power, and the ability to maintain control and integrity within the process.

 2. Consecration and Invocation